 I am always in a blue & white mood.
 I have to work to step away from that color palette, but sometimes it just needs to be done!
 I’ve been feeling a red piece coming on for a while now and this antique Eastlake-style oak dresser seemed like a good candidate.
+And red wear antiquing wax so well, so I thought I would do an updated tutorial on how to apply antiquing wax.

 While we’re talking about reds… If you’ve ever mixed Tricycle, you know it seems like it’s never going to come together!
 Those red pigments resist the water and just float on top, but they will eventually soak up the water and you’ll get a nice mix.

-I painted it in two coats in order to get full coverage and then distressed it with 100 grit paper and a fine grit sanding sponge.
+I painted it in two coats in order to get full coverage and then distressed it with 100 grit paper and a fine-grit sanding sponge.
 I like to alternate between the two, so I get a nice mix of wear on the piece.

 If you’re new to distressing, you can check out my post on tips & techniques for distressing furniture HERE.